umar123123222/GrowthOs---Original/docs/faq.md

 - **Training**: Admin and mentor training sessions available

 ### What if I have a feature request?
-1. Submit detailed request through support system
+1. Submit detailed request through at support@core47.ai
 2. Include business justification and use case
 3. Provide mockups or examples if available
 4. Feature requests are reviewed quarterly